xpenatan/jParser/README.md

 ## jParser
 jParser is a small Java library that helps bind C/C++ code to desktop, mobile, and the web, allowing it to be written inline with Java source code.

 It was inspired by [gdx-jnigen](https://github.com/libgdx/gdx-jnigen) that you add a native code into a code block.
-This code block will be translated to the specific target (JNI or teaVM).
-You can add multiple code blocks targets in the same java source.
-For each target, it will generate a new java source code.
+This code block will be translated to the specific code target.
+You can add multiple code block targets in the same java source.
+For each code target, it will generate a new java source code.

 For the web, it needs emscripten to generate a js/wasm file and teaVM for the binding part.

-jParser only supports ```jni``` and ```teavm``` targets.
+jParser only supports ```JNI``` and ```TEAVM``` code targets.

 ### How it works
 jParser has two part.